-- The Board of Directors has encouraged the Company's Co-CEOs to use corporate aircraft for all travel whenever practicable for productivity, security and confidentiality reasons.
+- (1) The Board of Directors has encouraged the Company's Co-CEOs to use corporate aircraft for all travel whenever practicable for productivity, security and confidentiality reasons.
 On certain occasions, an executive's spouse, other family members or guests may fly on the corporate aircraft.
 The value of the use of corporate aircraft is calculated based on the aggregate incremental cost to the Company, including fuel costs, trip-related maintenance, universal weather-monitoring costs, on-board catering, landing/ramp fees and other miscellaneous variable costs.
 Fixed costs which do not change based on usage, such as pilot salaries, the amortized costs of the company aircraft, and the cost of maintenance not related to trips, are excluded.
 Amounts for personal use of company aircraft are included in the table.
-The amounts reported utilize a different valuation methodology than used for income tax purposes, where the cost of the personal use of corporate aircraft has been calculated using the Standard Industry Fare Level (SIFL) tables found in the tax regulations. - (2) Includes a Company 41⁄2% match on employee 401(k) contributions. - (3) Includes car, parking and related expenses; meals and entertainment and administrative/secretarial services.
+The amounts reported utilize a different valuation methodology than used for income tax purposes, where the cost of the personal use of corporate aircraft has been calculated using the Standard Industry Fare Level (SIFL) tables found in the tax regulations. - (2) Amount included for Mr. Consolino relates solely to travel related to attending meetings of Boards of Directors, other than the Company, on which he serves. - (3) Includes a Company 41⁄2% match on employee 401(k) contributions. - (4) Includes car, parking and related expenses; security services, meals and entertainment and administrative/secretarial services.
 For C.H.
 Lindner III and S.C.
-Lindner, administrative/secretarial services were \$59,400 and \$67,100, respectively.
+Lindner, security services were \$38,929 and \$38,929, respectively, and administrative/secretarial services were \$66,500 and \$75,900, respectively.